FaradayRF/Faraday-Software/simple_scripts/readme.md

 These scripts provide a base, _modify them as needed_ to provide the functionality desired.

-These scripts currently only open new terminals in Windows.
-Updates will soon allow this to be cross-platform.
+** NOTE: ** These scripts are provided on the Github repository for experimental use prior to a more streamlined (installable) production user interface.

 **Scripts Provides**
 * `faraday_start.py` - A script to configure and start all hardware operation software